datarobot/datarobot-user-models/model_templates/python3_sklearn_runtime_params/README.md

 In this example, the `custom.py` file contains a dummy `transform()` function that demonstrates how to access runtime parameter values set in a _Custom Inference Model_ in the DataRobot platform.

+> :warning: Runtime Parameters is currently a _Beta Feature_ that will need to be enabled by your administrator.

 ## Instructions

 This example contains a `model-metadata.yaml` file with a `runtimeParameterDefinitions` section where you must declare the runtime parameters.
 The `custom.py` script uses the helper functions from the `datarobot_drum.RuntimeParameters` class, available in `datarobot-drum` package version 1.10 and newer (included in the latest pre-built drop-in environments).